Leaderboard

 6 points

-I guess you didn't see Boston's weapons last year or the year before or BDs saber line this year.
+2. I guess you didn't see Boston's weapons last year or the year before or BDs saber line this year.
 The layering of body and equipment and high precision in today's color guard world is just off the charts.
 It is probably the one area of the activity that has grown the most in since 'the good ole' days'.
 Calling the athleticism of what they do a 'ballerina' move is a slap in the face to what those performers are doing.
-I'd also note that ballerina's are incredible athletes in their own right.6 points
+I'd also note that ballerina's are incredible athletes in their own right.

-I hope that for the first time since I began having contact with the organization (1989) the powers that be will recognize that the Development role (fund raising) is an actual profession.
-That they will hire a professional of considerable caliber - preferably from outside the DCI activity - that the organization will finally have a professional and dynamic development plan, led by someone who has experience building and growing sustainable funding that is aligned with best practices in the profession.5 points
+3. I hope that for the first time since I began having contact with the organization (1989) the powers that be will recognize that the Development role (fund raising) is an actual profession.
+That they will hire a professional of considerable caliber - preferably from outside the DCI activity - that the organization will finally have a professional and dynamic development plan, led by someone who has experience building and growing sustainable funding that is aligned with best practices in the profession.

 5 points

-Actually, I did have a conversation at camp about financials.
+6. Actually, I did have a conversation at camp about financials.
 The Cadets are facing the money issues head on and working towards solutions.
 Sorry I interrupted the standard gloom and doom with some good news about the Cadets!
 And by the way, financial issues are not exclusive to the Cadets.
 The current DCI touring model is not sustainable.
-I hope your favorite corps gets more support than the Cadets when financial troubles hit.4 points
+I hope your favorite corps gets more support than the Cadets when financial troubles hit.

 3 points